deepset-ai/haystack/README.md

 Please note that the demo will [publish](https://docs.docker.com/config/containers/container-networking/) the container ports to the outside world. *We suggest that you review the firewall settings depending on your system setup and the security guidelines.*

+## :vulcan_salute: Community

+There is a very vibrant and active community around Haystack which we are regularly interacting with!
+If you have a feature request or a bug report, feel free to open an [issue in Github](https://github.com/deepset-ai/haystack/issues).
+We regularly check these and you can expect a quick response.
+If you'd like to discuss a topic, or get more general advice on how to make Haystack work for your project, you can start a thread in [Github Discussions](https://github.com/deepset-ai/haystack/discussions) or our [Slack channel](https://haystack.deepset.ai/community/join).
+We also check [Twitter](https://twitter.com/deepset_ai) and [Stack Overflow](https://stackoverflow.com/questions/tagged/haystack) though less frequently

 ## :heart: Contributing

 We are very open to the community's contributions - be it a quick fix of a typo, or a completely new feature!
 You don't need to be a Haystack expert to provide meaningful improvements.
-To avoid any extra work on either side, please check our [Contributor Guidelines](https://github.com/deepset-ai/haystack/blob/master/CONTRIBUTING.md) first.
+To learn how to get started, check out our [Contributor Guidelines](https://github.com/deepset-ai/haystack/blob/master/CONTRIBUTING.md) first.
 You can also find instructions to run the tests locally there.

 Thanks so much to all those who have contributed to our project!